robinagandhi/swa/README.md

   * Gaps in security requirements and design of the original project
   * Findings from code review and automated software scanning
   * Contributions to the original project

+## How to find open source projects?
+* [Openhub](https://www.openhub.net) by Black Duck Software
+* SWAMP Resources listing for software packages

+## What projects to avoid?
+* Inactive projects (no recent contributions, no activity on forum, lack of wiki or documentation)
+* Android Apps
+* Projects with languages that do not have a lot of tool support
+* Project with little or no functional security requirements.
+As surprising as it may sound, not all software have security needs!

   ### License